Chipping, Lancashire: St Mary's

+The church organ reputedly came from Stonyhurst College.
+Dating from the early 18th century, it was built by Bishop Ltd of Ipswich.

 Congregational Chapel

-The chapel now known as the Congregational Church was built in 1838 for use as an independent non-conformist place of worship.
-The dedication stone, on the front of the building, bears the inscription: PROVIDENT CHAPEL ERECTED BY SUBSCRIPTION MDCCCXXXVIII.
-After about 40 years the chapel declined.
-It closed in 1882 and remained so for about 18 years.
-After extensive restoration and cleaning, by members of the Grimshaw Street Congregational Church in Preston, however, it re-opened as a Congregational Church.
+The Congregational Church was built in 1838 as an independent non-conformist place of worship.
+A dedication stone carries an inscription: "Provident Chapel erected by subscription MDCCCXXXVIII" (1838).
+The chapel closed in 1882 but re-opened as a Congregational Church in the early 20th century.
+The church is currently active and, in January 2014, appointed its first pastor in over 50 years.

-The church is currently active, with an average attendance at Sunday worship of approximately 60 with around 20 children meeting for Sunday school.
-It meets twice on a Sunday, in the morning and evening, and runs various groups for both young and old within the community.

-In January 2014, the church appointed its first Pastor in over 50 years.

 Landmarks

-Chipping Craft Centre holds the honour of being the property which has been used as a shop for the longest continuous time in the UK.
+Chipping Craft Centre is said to be the property which has been used as a shop for the longest continuous time in the UK.
 The first shop was opened at this location in 1668 by a local wool merchant.
-Since then it has been used as an undertakers, butchers and most recently as a Post Office, amongst other trades.
+Since then it has been used as an undertakers, a butchers and most recently as a Post Office, amongst other trades.
 It is a now a newsagents, tea shop and craft centre, however, and operates as a Post Office only two days a week.

-Hesketh End, on Judd Holmes Lane in the village, is a Grade I listed building, dating from 1591 and early 17th century, restored in 1907.

-Woolfen Hall, at the foot of nearby Parlick, is a Grade II listed building, possibly 16th-century but altered in 1867-8.
+Hesketh End, on Judd Holmes Lane in the village, is a Grade I listed building, dating from 1591 and the early 17th century, restored in 1907.
+Woolfen Hall, at the foot of nearby Parlick, is a Grade II listed building, possibly 16th-century but altered in 1867–8.

 Education

-The village has the benefit of two primary schools; St Marys RC and Brabin's Endowed School.
+The village has two primary schools: St Marys RC and Brabin's Endowed School.
 Brabin's Endowed was established in 1684.